 Appropriately Uses Anti-Anxiety Medication

-This statistic measures the percent of long-term residents which were given antianxiety medication.
-These drugs are prescribed to residents suffering from anxiety and depression.
+This tells you the percent of patients prescribed antianxiety medications.
+These drugs are typically given to patients suffering from anxiety and depression.

 Managing Depression Among Residents